 Everyone can design and at some point, everyone has designed something.
 But effective graphic design takes more than a willingness to add graphics and text to paper.
-Effective graphic design takes experience, talent, and skill to create something that prompts your audience to action.
+Good design matters because it takes experience, talent, and skill to create something that prompts your audience to action.
 Yet many companies approach design as an afterthought when it really should be one of your first priorities.

 1. Great Design is a Game-Changer